 The best way to contact me: send e-mail to

 Teaching | Research | Mathematics Links | Fun Stuff

 I am the Section Editor of the Understanding Mathematics section of Frontiers for Young Minds, an open-access journal with articles written by scientists and reviewed by kids.
 We are looking for help at all levels: editors, authors, science mentors, and of course kids to review and read articles!

 I am a co-organizer of the Jayhawk Math Teachers' Circle.

 I oppose the legalization of concealed-carry weapons on university campuses.
 This is my personal opinion and not the official position of KU or the Department of Mathematics, although it is shared by former Chancellor Gray-Little, many Distinguished Professors at KU, the American Association of University Professors, and a large majority of students, staff and faculty at public universities in Kansas.

-My research interests include combinatorics, algebraic geometry, discrete geometry, and computational commutative algebra.
-I especially like topics in which these fields intersect: simplicial and cell complexes, configuration varieties (such as picture spaces of graphs), Coxeter groups, hyperplane arrangements, Stanley-Reisner theory, matroids, Gröbner bases, and combinatorial Hopf algebras.
+My main focus of research is algebraic combinatorics.
+I also am interested in areas of mathematics including algebraic geometry, discrete geometry, commutative algebra, and algebraic topology.
+I especially like topics in which these fields intersect: simplicial and cell complexes, configuration varieties, Coxeter groups, hyperplane arrangements, Stanley-Reisner theory, matroids, Gröbner bases, and combinatorial Hopf algebras and monoids.
 I am always happy when combinatorial techniques can be used to solve problems from other areas of pure or applied mathematics.